Content Marketing for BeginnersAug 01, 2020

 In the big picture of content marketing, everything you create points to your brand and lives on your website, your own little corner of the internet.
 And the key to that content needs to be your audience.
 Provide value, solve problems, create community.

-The Content Marketing Institute CLICK FOR LINK defines it like this:
+The Content Marketing Institute [link the article above] defines it like this: